heremaps/xyz-documentation/docs/cli/basic-features.md

 > column to be the GeoJSON feature ID, use `-i columnName.` Note that you can choose more than one
 > column to create the feature ID.

-###### Grouping multiple rows into a single unique feature ID
+###### Grouping multiple CSV rows into a single unique feature ID

 You can use `--groupby` with `-i` to consolidate multiple rows "belonging to" a unique ID as nested objects within a single feature.
+A good example of this would be a CSV of election results across many electoral precincts, where each candidate running in that precinct has their own row.
 Please read the [Group By tutorial](tutorials/group_by.md) for more details.

 ##### Chunking